-The first quarter of 2013 was very busy for our Traffic segment, as we closed the asset acquisition of Spot, hired two new sales managers based out of the US, and continued development work on new iterations of our products.
-We also hired a contractor to support and expand our marketing efforts, which include the development of various sales tools and the rollout of a social media plan.
+The first half of 2013 was very busy for our Traffic segment, as we closed the asset acquisition of Spot, hired two new sales managers based in the United States and continued development work on new iterations of our products.
+We also hired a contractor to support and expand our marketing efforts, which included the development of various sales tools and the rollout of a social media plan.

-In regards to the Spot acquisition, a significant amount of work was completed in the quarter to transition and integrate sales, manufacturing and other functions into our business.
+In regards to the Spot acquisition, a significant amount of work was completed to transition and integrate sales, manufacturing and other functions into our business.
 With no Spot staff members being transferred as a part of the purchase, this transition period was critical.
-During the quarter, Spot products continued to be manufactured within their current facilities under a contract manufacturing arrangement.
-We are finalizing plans to transfer production to our contract manufacturer, Flextronics Industrial Ltd. ("Flextronics").
-This transfer is expected to occur during the second quarter of 2013.
-We are still in the process of negotiating the final terms of the SIMA license.
-We also spent a significant amount of time and effort to build our technical knowledge of Spot's products and services to be able to properly support their acquired customer and installation base.
+During the first half of 2013, Spot products continued to be manufactured within their current facilities under a contract manufacturing arrangement.
+We are in the process of transferring production to our contract manufacturer, Flextronics Industrial Ltd. ("Flextronics").
+This transfer is expected to be completed in the third quarter of 2013.
+During this time, we spent a significant amount of time and effort to build our technical knowledge of Spot's products and services to be able to properly support their acquired customer and installation base.
 From a sales perspective, we worked to build relationships with Spot's customers, and hired two additional US sales managers to support this effort.
 Going forward, our plan is to rationalize the product lines as needed to ensure we maximize our profitability.

-In the near term, we are aggressively pursuing sales opportunities that are supported by US government funding to help maintain our growth.
-One such funding opportunity is the Washington Traffic Safety Commission School Zone Flashing Lights Grant, which provides funding for the purchase of flashing beacons to be installed in school zones within the State of Washington.
+In the near term, we are continuing to aggressively pursuing sales opportunities that are supported by US government funding to help maintain our growth.